Fantasy Football Dynasty Report for Week 4

 Rookie Opportunity Dashboard: Week 3

 - Fantasy Points Over Expected or FPOE signifies efficiency relative to a player’s usage.
-FPOE is the difference between a player’s actual fantasy points and their expected fantasy value.
-This metric will usually regress closer to the mean (zero), which is why we isolate it from their baseline production (xFP) to determine which players we can rely on for fantasy
+FPOE is the variance between each player’s actual fantasy points and their expected fantasy value.
+This metric will usually regress closer to the mean (zero), which is why we isolate it from their baseline production (xFP) to determine which players we can rely on

 - Opportunity Share is the percentage of targets and rush attempts that a player accounts for on their team